Choosing the right harness for your dog

 Walking with a collar and lead

-The benefit of a dog harness is that it takes away the pressure from your dog’s neck.
+The benefit of a non-restrictive dog harness is that it takes away the pressure from your dog’s neck.
 This makes it less likely for them to be exposed to lead and pulling injuries.
 There are also many studies proving that using a harness prevents eye problems.
 Neck pressure can lead to increasing base-line eye pressure.
 This is especially important for brachycephalic breeds (short nosed breeds) such as pugs, shih-tzus, chihuahuas and French bulldogs.
-If you have a dog in this category, a harness is going to be a much safer option for you.

 Unfortunately, restrictive harnesses are promoted heavily as the “best dog harness” but this is not helpful at all for the dog or its owner as this information is not backed by scientific study, nor recommended by veterinary surgeons or canine professionals.

-You can view the full range of Woofles non-restrictive dog walk wear here.
+You can view the full range of Woofles Vet and Vet Physio approved non-restrictive dog walk wear here.

 Amy Watson, MA, VetMD, CCRT, MRCVS